-A factor of safety usually expressed in feet above a flood level for purposes of floodplain management.
-"Freeboard" tends to compensate for the many unknown factors that could contribute to flood heights greater than the height calculated for a selected size flood and floodway conditions, such as wave action, bridge openings, and the hydrological effect of urbanization of the watershed.
+A factor of safety usually expressed in feet above a flood level for purposes of floodplain "Freeboard" management. tends compensate for the many unknown factors that could contribute to flood heights greater than the height calculated for a selected size flood and floodway conditions, such as wave action, bridge openings, and the hydrological effect of urbanization of the watershed.